Quadratic integer programming and the slope conjecture

 This defines a {\em semi-algebraic set}~\cite{Basu}.
 On the other hand, if $\hat x$ lies in the boundary of $P$, then either $\hat x$ is a vertex of $P$ or there exists a face $F$ of $P$ such that $\hat x$ lies in the relative interior of $F$.
 Restricting $\d_2(m,x)$ and using induction on $r$, or evaluating at $\hat x$ a vertex of $P$ implies the following.

-\begin{theorem} \lbl{thm.2} With the above assumptions, $\jsr: \BR^r \mapsto \BR$ is a piece-wise rational function of $m$, defined on finitely many sectors whose corner locus is a closed semi-algebraic set of dimension at most $r-1$.
+\begin{theorem} With the above assumptions, $\jsr: \BR^r \mapsto \BR$ is a piece-wise rational function of $m$, defined on finitely many sectors whose corner locus is a closed semi-algebraic set of dimension at most $r-1$.
 Moreover, $\jsr$ is continuous. \end{theorem} Recall that the {\em corner locus} of a piece-wise function on $\BR^r$ is the set of points where the function is not differentiable.
 Note that the proof of Theorem~\ref{thm.2} is constructive, and easier than the corresponding lattice optimization problem, since we do not have to worry about ties.
 Moreover, since we are doing doing a sum, we do not have to worry about cancellations.